babelsociety/website/content/blog/in-depth-economy/index.md

 draft = true
 +++

-In this article we will analyze more in depth Babel Economy, we will try to explain the reason behind this model, how it works and what challenges we may expect.
+In this article we will analyze more in depth Babel Economy, we will explain the reason behind this model, how it works and what challenges we may expect.

 If you are only interested in understanding how it works, start from [here](#here).